PV Solar Panel FAQs

 Solar renewable energy certificates or SRECs show that a certain amount of electricity was produced using solar energy.
 They are typically used in conjunction with New Jersey's renewable energy standards (also called renewable portfolio standards or RPS) to show that regulated entities are meeting their solar energy goals.

 In New Jersey’s RPS rules, an SREC is issued once a solar facility has generated 1,000 kWh (1MWh) through actual metered production.
 The SREC represents all the clean energy benefits of electricity generated from a solar electric system.
-SRECs can be sold or traded separately from the power, thus providing solar system owners a source of revenue to help offset the cost of installation.
-Read More.
+SRECs can be sold or traded separately from the power, thus providing solar system owners a source of revenue to help offset the cost of the solar panel installation.
+Read More

 We are not in a position to provide tax advice and we always recommend that clients should consult their tax advisors when it comes to making tax related decisions, but you can click here to see some information provided by a New Jersey CPA along with the supporting IRS documenting the following "You can exclude from gross income any subsidy provided, either directly or indirectly, by public utilities for the purchase or installation of an energy conservation measure for a dwelling unit.”